 - black salt or pink salt or regular white salt to taste

-TIP: Feel free to adjust the spice powders to your taste.
+Tip: Feel free to adjust the spice powders to your taste.

 10. Next, add 1 tablespoon of finely chopped mint leaves and 2 tablespoons of finely chopped coriander leaves (cilantro).

-Option: Add 1 finely chopped green chili (about ½ teaspoon finely chopped).
+Options: Add 1 finely chopped green chili (about ½ teaspoon finely chopped).
 Green chilies add pungent hot notes to the potatoes.
 Only add green chilies if you like eating raw green chilies.
 Here I have not added green chillies, but I do add them on occasions.

 11. Toss and mix well.

 12. Then add 1 tablespoon of sweet tamarind chutney.
 Add less or more to suit your taste.
 At this step you can add coriander chutney or green chutney if you want.